 I am a mathematical biologist by training and machine learning team leader and researcher by current professional occupation.

 I work at Ericsson in Santa Clara, California, as part of their Global Artificial Intelligence Accelerator.
 Previously, I worked at Netflix in Los Gatos, California, and at the Institute of Marine Sciences, University of California, Santa Cruz.
-I have also been a European Union Marie Curie Fellow for the project "RAPIDEVO" at the University of California, Santa Cruz, and at the Polytechnic of Milan, Italy.
+From 2012 to 2015, I was a European Union Marie Curie Fellow for the project "RAPIDEVO" at the University of California, Santa Cruz, and at the Polytechnic of Milan, Italy.

-My academic work has been recognized with awards, invited talks in Europe, US, and South America, media coverage, and has been featured in a wide range of leading scientific journals, including Proceedings of the Royal Society B, Ecological Applications, PLoS Computational Biology, Biological Conservation, and Journal of the Royal Society Interface.
+My academic work has been recognized with awards, invited talks in Europe, US, and South America, media coverage, and has been featured in a wide range of leading scientific journals, including Proceedings of the Royal Society B, Ecological Applications, PLoS Computational Biology, and Biological Conservation.
 I still do some academic work in my spare time, most of it on or inspired by the decade-long work I did on the evolution of life histories in long-lived organisms and on the effects of extreme events on demographic and life-history processes of natural populations.

-Here, you can find information on (or link to) my publications, Google Scholar Citations page, academic CV, data scientist resume, a collection of bests and worsts, slides of some of my talks, code, photos of my study systems and conferences I attended, a blog mainly related to academic and intellectual endeavors.
+Here, you can find information on (or link to) my publications, Google Scholar Citations page, academic CV, data scientist resume, a collection of bests and worsts, slides of some of my talks, code, photos of my study systems and conferences I attended, a blog mainly related to my academic and intellectual interests.
 Contact me if you have any questions.